-- Conversion rates: Conversion rates measure the percentage of website visitors who complete a desired action, such as making a purchase or filling out a form.
-By tracking your conversion rates at each stage of the customer journey, you can identify areas where visitors are dropping off and optimize your website and messaging to improve conversions.
+- Conversion rates: Conversion rates measure the percentage of website visitors who complete a desired action, such as purchasing or filling out a form.
+By tracking your conversion rates at each stage of the customer journey, you can identify areas where visitors drop off and optimize your website and messaging to improve conversions.

 - Customer satisfaction scores: Customer satisfaction scores, such as Net Promoter Score (NPS) or Customer Satisfaction Score (CSAT), measure how happy and loyal your customers are.
 By regularly surveying your customers and tracking their satisfaction scores, you can identify areas for improvement and prioritize initiatives that will have the greatest impact on customer loyalty.